SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/05-SQL-Injection.md

 This practice leaves us in danger of an SQL injection attack.

-It's a technique with which they insert malicious SQL statements into a user input field.
+It's a technique with which a user with bad intentions can insert malicious SQL statements into a user input field.

 This way the abuser can harvest information directly from our database, which is a huge problem for our web applications.

-If we do not learn what is SQL injection and how to prevent it we leave our site open for this kind of attacks,

-which means that our customer's data will not be protected from leaking.
+If we do not learn what is SQL injection and how to prevent it we leave our site open for this kind of attacks, which means that our customer's data will not be protected from leaking.

 To protect our application from SQL injections we should use SQL parameters.

-When we have parameters in our SQL statements, to protect our database we should always use the "PreparedStatement" interface.
+When we have parameters in our SQL statements, to protect our database we should always use the **"PreparedStatement"** interface.

 It automatically escapes all the bad characters that can interact with our statement, keeping us safe from malicious SQL.

 [/slide]

-[slide]
+[slide hideTitle]

 # SQL Injection example.